A five-digit number that the BBSM software generates for access to the Internet.

 accounting policy module

 BBSM ships with several accounting policy modules.
 An accounting policy module charges for various services that the access policy module provides.
-An access policy decides when, or even if, it should invoke an accounting policy module.
+An access policy determines when or if it should invoke an accounting policy module.
 An integrator can create a new accounting policy module by writing a DLL in C++.

 Activating a session is the process by which BBSM grants Internet access to an authenticated end user.